-Based on text analysis and overview of the polygamy cases I will provide illustrative examples to the ways in which the Shari'a court is routinely register and ratify polygamous marriages despite its criminal illegality.
-The examples will demonstrate the ways in which the customary system is overtaking the Shari'a court, and the environment that the state is creating that enable and encourage the legal culture of polygamous marriage.
+Based on textual analysis and a quantitative survey of the polygamy cases, I will provide select examples illustrative of the ways in which the Shari'a court routinely registers and ratifies polygamous marriages disregarding its illegality.
+The examples will demonstrate the ways in which the Bedouin customary legal system precedes and directs the subsequent actions taken by the Shari'a court, and the legal and political environment the state cultivates that enables and encourages the spread of polygamous marriages amongst the Bedouins.

-The choice of Beersheba Shari'a court is informed by its outstanding occupation with ratifying marriages, much higher than other Shari'a courts in Israel.
-A comparison of the marriage permits issued by the Shari'a Court in Beersheba with other Shari'a courts in Israel between 2000-2004 reveals that the relative volume of marriage certification in Shari'a court in Beersheba was exceptionally high, standing at 66.6%, in comparison to the marriage permits in other Shari'a courts.
-In Jaffa marriage permits amounted to 7.5%, in Acre 3.6%, in Taibeh 2.8%, and in Haifa, 19.6%.
-According to Jahshan, this statistic suggests that most polygamous marriages in the State of Israel today were ratified by the Shari'a court in Beersheba.
-Jahshan's data not only seconds the findings of the present study: it also demonstrates that the Shari'a court in Beersheba is a unique case amongst the Shari'a courts operating in Israel today.
-This significant difference in attitude towards polygamy is undetachable from the presence of a tribal customary legal system operated by the Naqab's Bedouin population.
+The choice of Beersheba Shari'a court primarily informed by its outstanding rates of ratifying customary Muslim marriages, recorded as being much higher in Beersheba than other Shari'a courts in Israel.
+A comparison of the marriage permits issued by the Shari'a Court in Beersheba with other Shari'a courts in Israel between 2000-2004 reveals that the relative volume of marriage certification in Shari'a court in Beersheba was exceptionally high, standing at 66.6%..
+In Jaffa, by contrast, marriage permits amounted to 7.5%; in Acre 3.6%; in Taibeh 2.8%, while in Haifa, 19.6%.
+According to Jahshan, these statistics suggest that the majority of polygamous marriages in the State of Israel today were ratified by the Shari'a court in Beersheba.
+Jahshan's data not only seconds the empirical findings of the present study, but also demonstrates that the Shari'a court in Beersheba is an extreme case amongst the Islamic Shari'a courts operating in Israel today.
+This significant difference in ratification of polygamous marriages, I argue, should be understood in the regional context of the presence of a highly active tribal customary legal system serving the Naqab desert's relatively large Bedouin population.

+Categorization of Shari'a Court records (sijil)

+Following the review process of the sijil, the 2,052 cases reviewed were classified and sorted according to the type of requested legal service.
+This basic typology will help locate types of recurrent issues brought before the court and demonstrate the court's behavior through specific cases.
+Such an analysis of the records allows to us draw some preliminary conclusions regarding the legal culture of the Shari'a Court in Beersheba, as well as assess the nature and extent of the state's implication in the ratification of polygamous marriages.
+What kind of legal services could be expected, based on precedent, political necessity and social and cultural affinities, from the Qadi?
+How might such records deepen our understanding of the legal culture and institutional mechanism in which the Shari'a court in Beersheba operates?
+Answering these questions will allow an accurate assessment of the actual meaning of the existence of a gap between the law-on-books and the law-in-action.

-Before turning to the cases themselves, I will briefly map the legal elements at play.
-The legal framework of the Shari'a courts in Israel and the role the Qadis are as the sole interpreters of the Shari'a law within the state, and the customary apparatuses.
+Before turning to presenting the cases themselves, I will briefly map the legal elements at play, and discuss their multiple effects on the behavior of the court and the Qadis in Beersheba.

 Substantive Law in Shari'a Court in Israel and Polygamy